 1. Eligibility.
 Before an institution may submit an application for accreditation, it must demonstrate that it is eligible for accreditation.
 ACICS' eligibility requirements are described in the Accreditation Criteria, Title I, Chapter 2.
 If you feel that your institution is eligible, please describe in writing how the institution meets each eligibility requirement and enclose a copy of the institution’s catalog.
 ACICS will request some preliminary information to determine the institutions general eligibility to apply for accreditation.
 Please note that the institutions is expected to have generated sufficient number of students (from 7 to 10 students) in each program and also have current enrollees for ACICS to be able to assess the effectiveness of each program.

 2. Application.
 Once it has been determined that an institution appears to meet the Council’s minimum eligibility requirements, the institution is invited to submit an application for accreditation.
 The application materials are provided at this time.
 The application is valid for one year from the date submitted to ACICS.
 An audited financial statement for the most recently completed fiscal year (see related FAQ) is required.
-A non-refundable application fee of $5,000 for each main location and $2,500 for each additional location are among the required components.
+A non-refundable application fee of $5,000 for each main location and $2,500 for each branch campus are among the required components.
 Institutional officers may be required to attend an Initial Applicant Workshop or a visit with the ACICS staff.

 3. Initial Resource Visit.
 Following receipt of complete and acceptable application materials, the institution undergoes a resource visit to assess the institution’s eligibility and readiness to proceed with the self-study phase of the application.
 This visit is conducted by a staff representative.
 The institution is responsible for the expenses incurred in connection with the resource visit.